hapax/hapax.github.io/assets/chuzenji.md

 #### The mountain shrine<a id="sec-1" name="sec-1"></a>

-About an hour's bus ride from Nikko station, over Daiya river and the candy apple arc of the Shinkyo bridge, through Nikko's dusty outskirts, Kiyotaki and up and around the convulsed mass of the Akechidaira plateau, the traveller arrives at a crumbling onsen town between a sacred lake and a sacred mountain.
+About an hour's bus ride from Nikko station, over Daiya river and the candy apple arc of Shinkyo bridge, through Nikko's dusty outskirts, Kiyotaki and up and around the convulsed mass of the Akechidaira plateau, the traveller arrives at a crumbling onsen town between a sacred lake and a sacred mountain.